All activities should be supervised by an adult. As an Amazon Associate, I earn from qualifying purchases. This post may contain affiliate links.

 Make a Paper Lotus

 On Diwali, People Worksop Lakshmi, the Goddess of Wealth.
 She Sits on an open Lotus which is considered to be her favourite flower.
-Make this Paper Lotus craft with our Free printable template and Step and step instructions.
+Make this Paper Lotus craft with our Free printable template and Step-by-step instructions.

 Make a Salt Dough Diya